csswizardry/csswizardry.github.com/_posts/2010-12-21-media-queries-handier-than-you-think.md

 wordpress_id: 1946
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- Media Queries
+  - Mobile
 ---

 A lot of people are using media-queries of late to do full site changes to